 Meanwhile, I certainly hope I am not boring you to tears with this series.
-Honest and truly, there are brownies, cookies and cakes coming soon.
-I promise, I am not a lame food blogger or tease.
-However, if Pinterest is any indicator (which I think it is), you guys are totally lovin’ these buttercream recipes!
+Honest and truly, there are brownies, cookies and other baked treats coming soon.
+If Pinterest is any indicator (which I think it is), you all are definitely lovin’ these buttercream recipes!
 To date, our Best Ever Cream Cheese Buttercream and Strawberry (Cherry) Cream Cheese Buttercream have both been pinned a whopping 11K+ times already.
-Yep, folks everywhere are lapping up these buttercream recipes like cream and I couldn’t be happier about that.
+Yep, folks everywhere are lapping up these cream cheese buttercream recipes like cream and I couldn’t be happier about that.
 Enjoy and thanks for pinning and sharing!

-As mentioned, today I am sharing yet another fabulous variation of my recipe for Best Ever Cream Cheese Buttercream, Peanut Butter Cream Cheese Buttercream.
 When The Big Lug tasted this buttercream when I first made it, he said it reminded him of one of his favorite childhood cereals, Peanut Butter Cap’n Crunch!
-I’m totally serious.
-For me, it tastes just like classic peanut butter pie and marries perfectly with moist and tender chocolate cake—my favorite way to enjoy this buttercream.
+Seriously.
+For me, it tastes just like Classic Peanut Butter Pie and marries perfectly with moist and tender chocolate cake—my favorite way to enjoy this buttercream.

-Our Peanut Butter Cream Cheese Buttercream tastes like a cross between peanut butter cheesecake and peanut butter pie (I kid you not) yet has the texture of the most sublime mousse.
-Seriously, like the other buttercreams, I could not stop tasting it straight from the spoon.
-And, as I’ve shared with you before, I’m allergic to dairy!
-Once again, the tastings from the spoon and spatula were well worth the risk.
+Our Peanut Butter Cream Cheese Buttercream tastes like a cross between Peanut Butter Cheesecake and Peanut Butter Pie (I kid you not) yet has the texture of the most sublime mousse.
+Seriously, like the other buttercreams, I could not stop tasting it straight from the spoon!

 What about consistency and depth of flavor?
 As is, the recipes below are ready for frosting and piping brownies, cakes, cupcakes and cheesecakes or even doughnuts and other baked sweet treats.
 Take your pick when you make your batch—either a regular batch yielding about 4¼ cups that is slightly sweeter, or a larger and more intensely peanut butter flavored batch yielding about 5½ cups (my personal favorite).
 Chocolate and jam- or jelly-filled baked treats have never tasted so good!